hashicorp/terraform-provider-tfe/website/docs/d/workspace_outputs.html.markdown

 ## Example Usage

-Using the `tfe_state_outputs` data source in a terraform configuration.
+Using the `tfe_workspace_outputs` data source in a terraform configuration.

 In the example below, assume we have a state outputs that looks like this: